Cricket at the 2010 South Asian Games

 Cricket was included for the first time at the 2010 South Asian Games, hosted by Dhaka, Bangladesh.
 A men's 20-over tournament was played from 31 January to 7 February 2010.

 The tournament was contested by five of the eight members of the South Asian Sports Council, with squads restricted to players aged 21 or under.
 Two venues were used – the Shahid Kamruzzaman Stadium in Rajshahi and the Sher-e-Bangla National Stadium in Dhaka.
 Bangladesh, captained by Mithun Ali, defeated Sri Lanka in the final to claim the gold medal, while Pakistan defeated Nepal in a play-off for the bronze medal.
-The leading run-scorer at the tournament was Sri Lanka's Ashan Priyanjan, while Bangladesh's Subashis Roy and Pakistan's Kamran Hussain were the joint leading wicket-takers.
+The leading run-scorer at the tournament was Sri Lanka's Ashan Priyanjan (211 runs), while Bangladesh's Subashis Roy and Pakistan's Kamran Hussain were the joint leading wicket-takers, with 10 wickets each.

 Eligibility

 The teams for the South Asian Games had to consist of players who were under the age of 21 as of January 28, 2010.